US STOCKS-Wall St higher in cautious trading ahead of Fed

 U.S. interest rates futures implied traders placed a 27 percent chance the Fed would end its near-zero interest rate policy on Thursday, up from 23 percent late on Monday, according to CME Group’s FedWatch program.

-All 10 major S&P sectors were up, with the industrials index’s 1.24 percent gain leading the advancers.
-GE was up 1.5 percent while United Parcel Service rose 3 percent.
+All 10 major S&P sectors were up, with the energy index’s 1.15 percent gain leading the advancers.
+Brent crude edged above $46 a barrel, supported by the prospect of lower U.S. inventories and production.
+Chevron was up 2.3 percent while Exxon was up about 1 percent.

-The financial index rose 0.98 percent, led by the 1.5 percent gains by both JPMorgan and Citigroup.

 Gains were capped by other data that showed U.S. manufacturing continuing to struggle.
 Factory activity in New York state contracted in September for a second straight month.